tillitis/tkey-verification/README.md

 See [Implementation notes](doc/implementation-notes.md) for more in-depth notes on the program.

+`tkey-verification` and `tkey-verify` contain some embedded data.
+Most of them are in [internal/data/data.go](internal/data/data.go).

+- Vendor public keys, `VendorPubKeys`.

-- `tkey-verification` and `tkey-verify` contain an in-code database mapping known hardware revisions (first half of the Unique Device Identifier) to their expected firmware size and hash.
-This needs to be maintained in [internal/data/data.go](internal/data/data.go) in `FirmwareJSON`.
+- A database mapping known hardware revisions (first half of the Unique Device Identifier) to their expected firmware size and hash.
+  See `FirmwareJSON`.

 ## Building included device apps